La Jolla Historical Society: Organizational history

 The La Jolla Historical Society (LJHS) was founded in 1964 by a group of community leaders and local citizens dedicated to preserving the community’s rich heritage and culture.

 The work of LJHS dates back to 1936 with the arrival in La Jolla of Howard S.F.
 Randolph, a historian and genealogist from New England.
 Interested in La Jolla's early development, Randolph worked with the Library Association of La Jolla, now the Athenaeum Music & Arts Library, to gather photographs and other documentation.
 The publication of his book La Jolla: Year by Year (1946), spurred interest in local history.
 Randolph’s collection grew, becoming the nucleus of the significant archival collection of images and documents that LJHS maintains today.
 La Jollans’ historical efforts remained connected to the Library Association through the 1950s.

 The 1960s were a decade of dramatic change in La Jolla as a "land boom" led to rapidly increasing real estate prices.
 Small beach cottages began to be demolished and replaced by high rises and modern commercial buildings.
 The arrival of the University of California, San Diego, and Salk Institute for Biological Studies changed the cultural and intellectual composition of the community.

 In that context, community members realized a separate organization was necessary to address a growing interest in history and preservation.
 Articles of incorporation were filed on July 7, 1964, with the Society's first officers being Barbara Dawson (President), Hiomi Nakamura (Vice President), and A.B.
 Crosby (Secretary).
 At that time, the board of trustees of the Library Association transferred the substantial Randolph Collection to LJHS.

 LJHS first occupied a room in the La Jolla Federal Savings & Loan building at 1100 Wall Street.
 It then met in private homes until 1968 when a small office was established at 7917 Girard Avenue.
 In 1971, operations were moved to the La Jolla Public Library at 1010 Wall St. (now the Athenaeum Music & Arts Library).
 Six years later, the Society moved to the Colonial Inn.
 In 1981, LJHS moved to its current location in the La Jolla Cultural District.

-The La Jolla Historical Society has grown into a multi-faceted community organization with a growing slate of programs and an ambitious future.
+The La Jolla Historical Society now exists as a growing community organization, adding on more programs as the society expands.